tauren/tmpl-precompile/README.md

 ## Usage

-jade-precompile can be run from a shell command prompt, although it actually runs within node.js.
+tmpl-precompile can be run from a shell command prompt, although it actually runs within node.js.

 ### Basic Usage

     cd examples
-    ../bin/jade-precompile
+    ../bin/tmpl-precompile

-By default, jade-precompile will look for a settings file named `jade-precompile.json` in the current directory.
-This settings file defines which jade templates should be precompiled and the output javascript file to save them in.
+By default, tmpl-precompile will look for a settings file named `tmpl-precompile.json` in the current directory.
+This settings file defines which templates should be precompiled and the output javascript file to save them in.

 It is possible to specify a custom settings file as a command line parameter:

-    jade-precompile settings.json
+    tmpl-precompile settings.json

-I hope to learn how to install this module via NPM and have the `jade-precompile` script be available in the PATH so it can be used from anywhere.
+I hope to learn how to install this module via NPM and have the `tmpl-precompile` script be available in the PATH so it can be used from anywhere.

 ## Settings

-The settings file defines one or more groups of jade templates.
+The settings file defines one or more groups of templates.
 Each group of templates will be saved into a separate output file.
 Each output can be uglified.
 File paths can be relative to the current working directory or to the file system root.